 - Hive width: Ten frame hives have dominated the market because commercial beekeepers can conveniently keep syrup feeders in them on the road to pollination sites.
 Backyard beekeepers normally do not leave a feeder in the hive all season long.
 The newer 8 frame designs were made wider than beespace so these feeders could be used with them as well.
 As a result, backyard beekeepers find 8 frame hives "wonky" or too wide for the frames, but again, bees are very accommodating and will make it work with deeper combs, but is that good for them when held up for winter?

-- My 8 frame hives at my shop are made tight so the frames line up box to box so as not to impede traffic for the bees or encourage burr comb building.
-This was all brought to my attention by the beekeeper carpenter who makes the hives we sell at my shop.
-John of Hampshire Hives custom makes these 13.5-inch hives for my students to accommodate proper beespace for the frames we use built next door in Maine.
+- John of Hampshire Hives makes hives to accommodate proper beespace for the frames we use built next door in Maine at Humble Abodes.
 8 frame hives offered online are usually 13.75 or 14 inches wide.
-If you have my hives or want my hive kit, keep this in mind.
+Keep this in mind.
 The choice is somewhat of a commitment to proper beespace.
-Bying a supplemental super for a commercial 8 frame will be slightly wider than my boxes.
-A huge plus is that John makes the hives with sustainably harvested pine and they can be seen here for details.
+Bying a supplemental super for a commercial 8 frame from one manufacturer could end up slightly wider than one you purchased elsewhere.
+John makes the hives with sustainably harvested New Hampshire pine.

 - Painting Your Hive - click here to learn about that important step.